metal3d/docker-auto-dnsmasq/README.md

     make install-firewall-rules CIDR="192.168.0.0/16"
   ```

-That something I like.
+That's something I like.
 The "docker" zone is made for "docker" network, and it is very simple to add/remove rules.

 That means that each container can now contact docker0 to resolve names.